 Most execs already know that streamlining operations is important — according to an MIT Sloan survey, executives at 91% of companies say digital technologies have the potential to fundamentally transform the way companies work — but exactly how does it transform work?
 At Workato, we’ve seen how workflow automation has helped companies of all sizes be more productive.

-To help you understand how automation can help, we’ll review 8 statistics that showcase opportunities for implementing automation.
-But before we do, let’s review 3 forward-looking stats that can give you a sense of where automation is headed.
+To help you understand how automation can help, we’ll review 15 statistics that showcase how it’s being used today.
+But first, let’s review 3 forward-looking stats that can give you a sense of where automation is headed.

-Related: 4 automation trends to look out for
+Related: 10 automation trends to look out for in 2023

 Organizations will embrace employee-focused automations

 Fact: Over the next two years, 64% of business professionals at enterprise organizations plan to build automations that focus on improving the employee experience.